-ENG 2600 REVIEW/APPLICATION OF GRAMMAR FOR ELEMENTARY SCHOOL TEACHERS
+ENG 2600 REVIEW/APPLICATION OF GRAMMAR FOR ELEMENTARY SCHOOL TEACHERS 3 s.h.

 Designed for Elementary Education and Special Education majors, EDU 2600 involves the review and application of Standard Written English.
 Specific attention will be paid to the holistic teaching of Standard Written English through literature.
 Current elementary-level language arts textbooks will be considered.